torland-klev/Doctor-Diary/README.md

 # Missing functionality/implementations
 * Add this Sunday 25.11.2018
 * Any missing functionality/implementations, and things that do not work optimally.
+### DOCTOR
+* What functionality/implementations is missing from doctor?
+* What doesn't work properly in doctor?
+### DHO
+* What functionality/implementations is missing from DHO?
+* What doesn't work properly in DHO?

 # Licensing